brownboi-tech/Legion-CLI/SECURITY.md

 - allowed domains only
 - out-of-scope exclusions
 - rate-limit awareness
-- no destructive testing by default
+- no destructive testing without user approval
 - approval for noisy or risky actions

 If scope is unclear, do not scan.